mmajcica/win-rm-file-copy/README.md

 *	**Clean Target**: Checking this option will clean the destination folder prior to copying the files to it.
 *	**Copy Files in Parallel**: Checking this option will copy files to all the target machines in parallel, which can speed up the copying process.

 ## Contributing

 Feel free to notify any issue in the issues section of this GitHub repository.
 In order to build this task, you will need Node.js and gulp installed.
-Once cloned the repository, just run 'gulp package' and in the newly created folder called dist you will find a new version of the extension.
+Once cloned the repository, just run 'npm install' then 'gulp package' and in the newly created folder called _packages you will find a new version of the extension.

+## Task version history

+* 2.0.2 - Resolve CNAME before creating a WinRM session ([#2](https://github.com/mmajcica/win-rm-file-copy/issues/2))
+* 2.0.1 - Implements the Skip CA Check for HTTPS with a self signed certificate ([#1](https://github.com/mmajcica/win-rm-file-copy/issues/1))